 Digital Media City area

-DMC was our home and I got the chance to explore a lot.
-There are a few popular spots, but most people come here if they want to see their favorite K-drama or K-pop artists.
+DMC was our home, and I got the chance to explore a lot.
+There are a few popular spots, but most people come here to see their favorite K-drama or K-pop artists.

-That’s because we saw them film on the streets on countless occasions, and that is where TV or radio have their locations.
+That’s because we saw them film on the streets countless times, and that is where TV or radio have their locations.

 Haneul Park

-Set on the top of a hill, it is popular for its vegetation, especially during fall.
-You also get a stunning view of the city (Namsan Tower and Lotte Tower in one picture).
+Set on top of a hill, it is famous for its vegetation, especially during fall.
+You can get a stunning view of the city (Namsan Tower and Lotte Tower in one picture).

 Address: 482 Sangam-dong, Mapo-gu, Seoul, South Korea